ethereum/kzg-ceremony-sequencer/readme.md

 ## Endpoints

-This implements all of the endpoints located in [link] .
+This implements all of the endpoints located [here](https://hackmd.io/vTOy8-XwSOO4ugLHTyA5pw) .
 Much of the rationale is also located in that file.

 ## Requirements